Michael Murphy (Gaelic footballer): Outside football

 In a 2011 interview with the GAA website, Murphy listed as — among his other interests — reading, watching television, playing Xbox and listening to the music of Mumford & Sons and Snow Patrol.

 In October 2018, Murphy joined Donegal Junior League soccer side Lagan Harps during his winter break from club and county duties.

 Murphy's 30th birthday was marked by Ireland's national media.

 In 2020, he was reported to be doing a course in sports and exercise psychology at Jordanstown.

+Marriage

+Murphy married Annie Keeney, from Glenties, abroad in Florence, Italy, at the end of 2023.
+They had been engaged since 25 December 2021.
+The couple had been dating for five years until that, having met in 2016.

 Business

 In conjunction with teammate Neil Gallagher, Murphy opened his own sports store, "Michael Murphy Sports and Leisure", in Letterkenny in August 2014.

 Advocacy and ambassadorial roles

-Murphy has participated in a marketing campaign for Ireland West Airport Knock.
-Less than a week after the 2014 All-Ireland Senior Football Championship Final, Murphy attended the 2014 Ryder Cup in Perthshire, Scotland.
+Murphy has participated in a marketing campaign for Ireland West Airport.
+Less than a week after the 2014 All-Ireland Senior Football Championship final, Murphy attended the 2014 Ryder Cup in Perthshire, Scotland.
 He has been active in encouraging people to read more books.
 He met Prince Harry and wife at Croke Park in 2018.

 In 2019, Murphy was elected to the national executive of the Gaelic Players Association (GPA).

+He has spoken in public about men's mental health.